thephpleague/monga/crud.md

     $query->where('name', 'Palmer');
 });

-// Increment the age by modifiying the key's value
+// Increment the age by modifying the key's value
 $person['age']++;

 // Save the document